daniel-furman/daniel-furman.github.io/content/posts/Solving-a-partnership-restructuring-problem-with-computational-linear-algerba.md

 ### Model Flexibility

 The Markov model approach is by nature a brute force method, as I was testing across a massive number of possible scenarios.
-The for loops decompose to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf), yet the runtime can become large becuase as I was looping over M! states.
-Consider a simplified case of our Markov model: two partners share three assets evently, and the assets value/debt are equivalent.
-Therefore, there is no way to split up the assets into majority ownerships fairly, and we can say that our model is unhelpful in this case.
+The for loops decompose to a [O(n) time complexity](http://web.mit.edu/16.070/www/lecture/big_o.pdf), yet the runtime can become because the program looped over M! states.
+Furthermore, the model is certainly not flexible to any scenario.
+For example, consider a simplified case: two partners share three assets evenly yet the assets' values (and debts) are equivalent.
+Therefore, there is no way to split up the assets into majority ownerships with minimal stake change.

 For the real-world application, I ran our Markov model across several initial ownership scenarios, changing the total number of assets each partner recieved.
 For example, the optimal state was found by giving 4 properties to partner 1, 3 to partner 2, and 4 to partner 3, which was the fifth such scenario tested.